Next Chapter Book Club

 Librarians believe everyone deserves the joy of participating in a book club with their peers.
 A book club is not just about reading, it is about sharing an experience and making friends.

-Register for one of the limited spots by contacting Sarah Kleiva, Outreach Librarian, at firstname.lastname@example.org or 630-790-6745.
+Register for one of the limited spots by contacting Sarah Kleiva, Outreach Librarian, at skleiva followed by @gepl.org or 630-790-6745.
 She’ll tell you what you need to do to become a member, as well as provide you with the date and time of the next meeting.

 Become a Facilitator

 The library is currently looking for long-term volunteers to serve as group facilitators.
 The primary responsibility of Next Chapter Book Club facilitators is to support book club members as they read and build social skills.
 The club meets for an hour every other week, with up to an hour of preparation time per meeting.
 No prior experience needed.
 Training includes watching a training video as group, discussing the material covered, and attending an active Next Chapter Book Club Chapter.
 Facilitators must also submit to and pass a criminal background check, a requirement for any Glen Ellyn Public Library volunteer that is working with what could be perceived as a vulnerable population.
 The library will provide volunteers with training and ongoing support.